If there were anything more stupid than vaccinating a teenager against HPV, it certainly would be vaccinating a newborn baby against hepatitis B.

 Epidemiology of Hepatitis B in the United States.

-Prior to the onset of the full vaccination of infants, in 1990, only 1 out of 100,000 children under the age of 15 had hepatitis B in the USA.
+Prior to the onset of universal infant vaccination, in 1990, only 1 out of 100,000 children under the age of 15 had hepatitis B in the USA.
 Currently, the risk of getting infected with hepatitis B at any age under 20 years old is 0.3 in one million.
 In developed countries, hepatitis B is a rare disease.
 In Africa and Southeast Asia, it is much more common.

 The first hepatitis B vaccine appeared in 1981.
 It was made with a live virus, and after its introduction, the number of people infected with hepatitis B increased rapidly.
 A 1994 study determined that despite the existence of the vaccine, the number of patients with hepatitis B was not decreasing.